magic-systems-io/laravel-notifyre-sms/docs/getting-started/CONFIGURATION.md

 # Webhook secret for delivery callbacks
 NOTIFYRE_WEBHOOK_SECRET=your_webhook_secret_here

+# Use UUIDs for junction table primary keys (defaults to true)
+NOTIFYRE_USE_UUID=true

 # Log level (optional - defaults to 'debug' in dev, 'info' in production)
 # NOTIFYRE_LOG_LEVEL=debug  # emergency|alert|critical|error|warning|notice|info|debug
 ```

 **Note:** Most configuration options are set in `config/notifyre.php` and require publishing the config file to
 customize.
-Only the driver, API key, webhook secret, and log level can be set via environment variables.
+Only the driver, API key, webhook secret, UUID mode, and log level can be set via environment variables.

 ## Configuration File